vlfeat/matconvnet/doc/site/docs/install.md

 1. Make sure that MATLAB is
     [configured to use your compiler](http://www.mathworks.com/help/matlab/matlab_external/changing-default-compiler.html).
-    In particular, before running `vl_compilenn` d not forget to setup mex (once is sufficient) as follows:
+    In particular, before running `vl_compilenn` do not forget to setup mex (once is sufficient) as follows:

     ```